Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Modelling Satellite Mega-Constellations

-The visible region of satellites above a user may be obstructed by obstacles, or it may be limited for interference mitigation.
-Hence, it is common to specify a minimum elevation angle $\psi_{\min}$ relative to the horizon of the user, above which a satellite is assumed to be visible and able to serve the user.
-This minimum elevation angle also corresponds to a cone with maximum central angle $\sigma_1$.
-Consider a user at $(r,\theta_{\rm u},\phi_{\rm{u}})$ and a satellite at $(R,\theta,\phi)$, and let the central angle between them be $\sigma = \sigma(\theta,\phi)$ given by
+In practice, the set of satellites that can serve a user may be reduced by local blockage and/or interference-mitigation constraints.
+It is therefore common to impose a minimum elevation angle $\psi_{\min}$ above the user horizon, and to declare a satellite \emph{visible} only if its elevation exceeds $\psi_{\min}$.
+Equivalently, visibility corresponds to a spherical cap on the satellite sphere {of radius $R=r+h$}, bounded by a maximum user--satellite central angle $\sigma_{\max}$ determined by $\psi_{\min}$, {the Earth radius $r$, and the satellite altitude $h$}.